Click link to download the article as a pdf file: Shogren_The gift of tongues in the post-apostolic church

 Quote from Hans Lietzmann, The Founding of the Church Universal (New York: Charles Scribner’s Sons, 1950) 194.
 I am guessing that Lietzmann bases his opinion on Eusebius, who said that Montanus “began to babble and utter strange things, prophesying”.
 In fact, Eusebius does not say that Montanus first began to speak in tongues and then switched to prophecy: the experience was singular, that Montanus’ brand of prophesying was to babble distorted, but understandable words.
 Hence, it appears that Rogers misquotes Lietzmann, who in turn misunderstands Eusebius; then Rogers claims Eusebius as his source.
-NPNF 2,1 also mistranslates the key verb in Eusebius with its “As also we hear that many brethren in the Church…”
+NPNF 2,1 also mistranslates the key verb in Eusebius by making it say “As also we hear that many brethren in the Church…”

 This is also the view taken in the magisterial study by Christopher Forbes, Prophecy and Inspired Speech in Early Christianity and its Hellenistic Environment (WUNT 2.75; Tübingen: Mohr, 1995), 161-62 – “…there is no clear evidence at all that Montanists prophecy resembled glossolalia, and a good deal of evidence that it did not.
 Rather, it resembled Delphic enthusiasm in that the inspired speech that resulted from it was intelligible, and “Dionysiac” enthusiasm in its (in the modern sense) ecstatic or frenzied nature; it seems to fall half way between the two.”

 Italicized texts are our improvement on the ANF translation.
 We paraphrase the phrase that in ANF is “as he used Himself also to speak.”
-Irenaeus is referring to the apostle, who spoke in tongues, 1 Cor 14:18, not the capitalized “He”, which one supposes would have been a reference to the Spirit.
+Irenaeus is referring to the apostle, who spoke in tongues, 1 Cor 14:18, not the capitalized “Himself”, which one supposes would have been a reference to the Spirit.
 Next we retranslate “and who through the Spirit speak all kinds of languages” as “and everywhere those who through the Spirit speak all kinds of languages.”

-See Irénée de Lyon.
-Contre les hérésies 5.2 (SC 153).
+See Irénée de Lyon, Contre les hérésies 5.2 (SC 153).